-2021: The Academic Personnel Office is continuing to collect data on the amount of each outside offer, the amount of Berkeley's response that is attributable to retention (rather than to a simultaneous merit increase), and (where possible) the standing of the program or institution making the offer.
+2023: The Office of the Vice Provost for the Faculty is continuing to collect data on the amount of each outside offer, the amount of Berkeley's response that is attributable to retention (rather than to a simultaneous merit increase), and (where possible) the standing of the program or institution making the offer.
 These data will be analyzed when there are enough cases to support a rigorous study.